 The Surviving Spouse Annuity Benefit provides a lifetime benefit for a married Participant plus a lifetime benefit for the surviving Spouse, beginning after the death of the Participant.
-The monthly amount to be paid to the surviving Spouse is 100% or 75% of the monthly amount paid to the Participant, depending on the form of benefit chosen.
+The monthly amount to be paid to the surviving Spouse is 50%, 75% or 100% of the monthly amount paid to the Participant, depending on the form of benefit chosen.
+The default form is the 75% Surviving Spouse Annuity Benefit.
+You may elect the 50% or 100% form instead.
 To provide the Surviving Spouse Annuity Benefit, the monthly amount of the benefit paid to the Participant is actuarially reduced, but it is the Actuarial Equivalent of either the Normal or Early Retirement Benefit.